ga4gh/refget/docs/specification.md

 In brief, the project specifies several procedures:

 1. **An algorithm for encoding sequence collection identifiers.**  The GA4GH standard [refget](http://samtools.github.io/hts-specs/refget.html) specifies a way to compute deterministic sequence identifiers from individual sequences.
 Seqcol uses refget identifiers and adds functionality to wrap them into collections of sequences.
 Seqcol also handles sequence attributes, such as their names, lengths, or topologies.
-Seqcol identifiers are defined by a hash algorithm, rather than an accession authority, and are thus decentralized and usable for private sequence collections, cases without connection to a central database, or validation of sequence collection content and provenance.
+Seqcol digest are defined by a hash algorithm, rather than an accession authority, and are thus decentralized and usable for private sequence collections, cases without connection to a central database, or validation of sequence collection content and provenance.
-2. **An API describing lookup and comparison of sequence collections.** Seqcol specifies a RESTful API to retrieve the sequence collection given an identifier.
+2. **An API describing lookup and comparison of sequence collections.** Seqcol specifies a RESTful API to retrieve the sequence collection given a digest.
 A main use case is to reproduce the exact sequence collection (*e.g.* reference genome) used for analysis, instead of guessing based on a human-readable identifier.
 Seqcol also provides a standardized method of comparing the contents of two sequence collections.
 This comparison function can *e.g.* be used to determine if analysis results based on different references genomes are compatible.
 3. **Recommended ancillary, non-inherent attributes.** Finally, the protocol defines several recommended procedures that will improve the compatibility across Seqcol servers, and beyond.

 ## Use cases

 Sequence collections represents fundamental concepts; therefore the specification can be used for many downstream use cases.
-For example, we envision that seqcol identifiers could replace or live alongside the human-readable identifiers currently used to identify reference genomes (*e.g.* "hg38" or "GRCh38").
+For example, we envision that seqcol digests could replace or live alongside the human-readable identifiers currently used to identify reference genomes (*e.g.* "hg38" or "GRCh38").
 This would provide improved reproducibility.
 Some other examples of common use cases where the use of seqcol is beneficial include:

-1. Given a collection identifier, retrieve the list of refget sequence identifiers for the contained sequences.
+1. Given a collection digest, retrieve the list of refget sequence identifiers for the contained sequences.
-2. Given a collection identifier, retrieve the contained sequences.
+2. Given a collection digest, retrieve the contained sequences.
-3. Given two collection identifiers, determine if downstream results are compatible.
+3. Given two collection digests, determine if downstream results are compatible.
-4. Given a collection identifier, retrieve metadata about the collection.
+4. Given a collection digest, retrieve metadata about the collection.
 This may include human-readable aliases, author of the collection, links to other collections, or other metadata.
-5. Given a sequence collection, compute its identifier.
+5. Given a sequence collection, compute its digest.